Booking to 18 February 2023

 ★★★★★ “Captivating” – The Times

-Olivier Award winning playwright James Graham (Quiz, Ink, Labour of Love, This House) brings his compelling new political play Best of Enemies to London.
+Olivier Award winning playwright James Graham (Quiz, Ink, Labour of Love, This House) brings his compelling new political play Best of Enemies to the Noel Coward Theatre in London.

 Directed by Jeremy Herrin (This House, People, Places and Things),Best of Enemies opens in the West End this November following its world premiere at the Young Vic stars Charles Edwards (The Crown) and David Harewood (Homeland).

 Inspired by Morgan Neville and Robert Gordon’s 2015 documentary about the nightly 1969 US TV debates between right and left-leaning intellectuals William F Buckley Jr and Gore Vidal, their TV clashes were both compellingly entertaining, but also set the template for the future confrontational nature of US TV news.

 Best of Enemies is a Young Vic and Headlong co-production, and is now playing at the Noel Coward Theatre until 18 February 2023.